nextcloud/all-in-one/community-containers/stalwart/readme.md

 > [!WARNING]
-> Nextcloud Community Containers are beta features.
 > The Stalwart server is under development.
 >
-> The stability of these two services is not guaranteed.
+> The stability of Stalwart services is not guaranteed.
 > Do not use this feature as a main mail server without a redundancy system and without knowledge.
 >
 > To learn or use as a secondary server enjoy it and please report bugs at [marcoambrosini/aio-stalwart](https://github.com/marcoambrosini/aio-stalwart/issues).